-Watch our interview with Abu to learn how a mobile detailing business can make you $480,000 a year.
+Watch our interview with Abu to learn how a mobile detailing and business plan can make you $480,000 a year.

 We followed him and one of his franchisees, Nic Reed, for a year.
 Nic told us:

-Nic is making over $200K a year as a franchisee, while Mike makes over a million per year selling lawn care franchises and operating his own locations.
+Nic is making over $200K a year as a franchisee, while Mike makes over a million per year with his landscaping business selling lawn care franchises and operating his own locations.

 Check out our video with Mike below.